hpsa/hpe-application-automation-tools-plugin/doc/ALM_Integration.md

 You can use this plugin to run ALM tests sets and use ALM Lab Management with the Jenkins continuous integration.

-If you are working with Quality Center 10.00 or earlier, and QuickTest Professional 9.x or 10.x, use the [[Quality Center Plugin]](https://wiki.jenkins-ci.org/display/JENKINS/Quality+Center+Plugin).
+If you are working with Quality Center 10.00 or earlier, and QuickTest Professional 9.x or 10.x, use the [Quality Center Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Quality+Center+Plugin).

-#### Table of Contents
+### Table of Contents

 [Configure the connection to ALM](#configure-the-connection-to-alm)